MIT-Bilab/vo-autoexpose/README.md

 We use the new thread and chrono functionalities of C++11. -->

 ## OpenCV
-Dowload and installation instructions can be found at: http://opencv.org. **Required at leat 3.0.
-Tested with OpenCV 3.2.0 and 4.4.0**.
+Dowload and installation instructions can be found at: http://opencv.org. **Requires at least 3.2.0 (default with ROS melodic installation)**.

 ## Eigen3
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.